hashicorp/terraform-provider-azurerm/website/docs/r/disk_pool.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Disk Pool.
-Changing this forces a new Disks Pool to be created.
+Changing this forces a new Disk Pool to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Disks Pool should exist.
-Changing this forces a new Disks Pool to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Disk Pool should exist.
+Changing this forces a new Disk Pool to be created.

-* `location` - (Required) The Azure Region where the Disks Pool should exist.
-Changing this forces a new Disks Pool to be created.
+* `location` - (Required) The Azure Region where the Disk Pool should exist.
+Changing this forces a new Disk Pool to be created.

 * `zones` - (Required) A list of Zones where this Disk Pool should be deployed.
-Changing this forces a new Disks Pool to be created.
+Changing this forces a new Disk Pool to be created.

 * `sku_name` - (Required) The Sku of the Disk Pool.
-Possible values are `Basic_B1`", `Standard_S1` and `Premium_P1`.
+Possible values are `Basic_B1`, `Standard_S1` and `Premium_P1`.
+Changing this forces a new Disk Pool to be created.

 * `subnet_id` - (Required) The ID of the Subnet where the Disk Pool should be created.
-Changing this forces a new Disks Pool to be created.
+Changing this forces a new Disk Pool to be created.

 ---

-* `tags` - (Optional) A mapping of tags which should be assigned to the Disks Pool.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Disk Pool.

 ## Attributes Reference